 Construction businesses use VAT schemes differently from other sectors.
 The main schemes are:

-• Flat Rate Scheme.
-Common among builders and trades.
-The software must apply the correct flat rate percentage for your trade (e.g. 9.5% for general building, 5% for catering, 14.5% for electrical).
-Limited cost traders are restricted to 16.5%.
+- Flat Rate Scheme.
+Common among smaller trades.
+The software must apply the correct percentage for your trade: 9.5% for general building or construction services supplying materials, 14.5% for labour-only building or construction services.
+Limited cost traders are restricted to 16.5%, which usually kills the scheme's benefit for labour-only subbies.

-• Cash Accounting Scheme.
+- Cash Accounting Scheme.
 You account for VAT when you receive payment, not when you invoice.
-Useful if you have slow paying clients.
+Useful if you have slow paying clients, which in construction is most of them.

-• Domestic Reverse Charge.
-Mandatory for most construction services between VAT-registered businesses since March 2021.
+- Domestic Reverse Charge.
+Mandatory for most construction services between VAT-registered, CIS-registered businesses since 1 March 2021.
 The customer accounts for the VAT, not the supplier.
-Your software must handle this correctly on invoices and VAT returns.
+Your software must word the invoice correctly and keep the VAT off your box 1 figure.

 Payroll Integration: Employees and Subcontractors Together

 Construction payroll is unusual because you often pay employees and subcontractors from the same business.
-The software should handle both in one place.
-Separate payroll systems for employees and CIS payments create reconciliation headaches.
+The software should handle both without a reconciliation headache at month end.

 Project Costing: Can You See Job Profitability in Real Time?